AdGold/TorpedoSchedulingInstances/README.md

 configs/            # Configuration files used for generating instances
 ```

 All instances were generated using the instance generator available from the ACP website and the configuration files included.
+Problem details are available at [http://cp2016.a4cp.org/program/acp-challenge/problem.html].

 Results are summurised below, for full details, see results.csv file.
 Zeros for both nTorpedoes and desulfTime indicate that the instance was infeasible.